tsnl/qy/doc/001-Pitch.md

       user do it, maybe provide a warning/hint.
     - `Any` cannot be unboxed. `weak T` cannot be unboxed.
-  - if type-specifier not provided, then compiler uses type-inference to guess, defaulting to the `Any` datatype on join.
+  - if type-specifier not provided, then compiler uses type-inference to guess, defaulting to the `Any` datatype on join, adding a `*` prefix only in cases of referential transparency and non-`Any`
 - Shift to first-class reference-counting with support for weak references and mutability specifiers as **variable-level properties** (instead of type)
   - assignment always re-binds slots, so `mut` only controls slot mutability, not exterior mutability via slot/interior mutability of boxed instance.
     `mut` is the opposite of C#'s `readonly`
-  - exception: when `unbox mut id: T`, then 're-binding' the slot involves overwriting the datum, exactly like a value type.
+  - exception: when `mut id: *T`, then 're-binding' the slot involves overwriting the datum, exactly like a value type.
   - no arguments can be marked as `mut` since these slots cannot be re-bound
 - Every function is a method (but not a closure)